Curriculum and Instruction, Ed.S. Overview

 - Drive change in education when you evaluate, measure and assess effective instructional practices and curriculum development strategies

 - Advocate for and work with vulnerable and marginalized groups at all levels or think-tank organizations for social and educational equity issues

 - Create curricula to empower administrators and leaders as well as curriculum and instruction developers

 Courses and Requirements

-The online Ed.S. in Curriculum and Instruction is a 30-credit-hour program that includes your choice of an applied research capstone project or a competency-based portfolio.
-It offers three area of focus that provide richly focused content so you can excel in the area that impacts you and your students the most.
+The online Ed.S. in Curriculum and Instruction is a 30-credit-hour program inclusive of a competency-based portfolio.
+It offers two areas of focus that provide richly focused content so you can excel in the area that impacts you and your students the most.

 - EDF 7404 - Quantitative Methods and Educational Statistics I